OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/tully-galaxies/index.md

 :align: left
 :alt: The Tully Nearby Galaxy Catalog represented as points of orange, green, and aqua points.

 The Tully Nearby Galaxy Catalog from outside the data.
-It's difficult to capture the nature of this atlas in a static image, but we see here the large-scale structure of the local universe, with large galaxy clusters in orange and more remote galaxies in aqua.
+It's difficult to capture the nature of this atlas in a static image, but we see here the large-scale structure of the local universe, with large galaxy clusters in orange and yellow and more remote galaxies in aqua.
 :::